j3soon/omni-farm-isaac/README.md

   kubectl get jobs -n ov-farm -o yaml | grep backoffLimit
   ```
   - The default backoff limit of the Omniverse Farm is set to 1.
 Originally, I thought this could be fixed by overriding the K8s job template during Omniverse Farm pre-installation, as described [here](https://docs.omniverse.nvidia.com/farm/latest/deployments/kubernetes.html#step-2).
 However, after some trial and error with [@timost1234](https://github.com/timost1234), it seems that we cannot change this value.
 Since the `cm/controller-job-template-spec-overrides` ConfigMap doesn't seem to allow changing the `backoffLimit` field.
+  - This is because the `cm/controller-job-template-spec-overrides` ConfigMap is used to override the Job `spec.template.spec`.
+However, the `backoffLimit` field is under the Job `spec`.
+See the [K8s document on Jobs](https://kubernetes.io/docs/concepts/workloads/controllers/job) for more info.
+  - In order to fix this, we must change the Omniverse Farm agent code, which is detailed in the [post-installation section](#post-installation).
 - The `job_spec_path` is required for options such as `args` and `env` to be saved.
 If the `job_spec_path` is `null`, these options will be forced empty.
 In our examples, we simply set it to a dummy value (`"null"`).
 See [this thread](https://nvidia.slack.com/archives/C03AZDA710T/p1689869120574269) for more details.
 - If relative paths are not setup correctly, the task might fail due to the behavior of automatically prepending the path with the current working directory (`/isaac-sim`).
 This behavior may result in errors such as:
   ```